Side project · AI diagramming

 What I'd do differently

-• Set up analytics on day one (not week two)
+• Set up analytics on day one (not week two)-we lost critical early behavior data

 What's next